Alsace: Magical Traditions

 The capital of Alsace, Strasbourg is one of Europe’s most beautiful and historically important cities.
 Its breathtaking medieval cathedral dating to the early 15th century looms over the city, and is especially magnificent during the Christmas period, when the whole city comes alive with soft light and holiday warmth.

 The Strasbourg Christmas market is Europe’ oldest (having debuted in the mid-sixteenth century) and largest, making the city’s claim to be the “capital of Christmas” a valid one.
 Some 300 wooden chalets are installed each year in the historic city center, which oozes with so much holiday cheer and festive ambience that even hardened “grinches” and Scrooges will likely find themselves charmed.

 Specialising, of course, in traditional Alsatian crafts, gourmet goodies, old-fashioned toys and Christmas decorations, the stalls make the perfect pit stop for last-minute holiday shopping.
-Each year a programme of live music, Christmas carols, theatrical performances, appearances by Santa, the unveiling of a large Christmas tree and other festive events brings the markets to full life.
+Each year a programme of live music, Christmas carols, theatrical performances, appearances by Santa, the unveiling of a large, elaborately decorated Christmas tree and other festive events brings the markets to full life.

 Meanwhile, Colmar is a medieval, cobblestoned town whose own “marché de Noel” is world-famous for its magical and festive qualities.
 The old town centre is bathed in hundreds of warm lights, and the pedestrian-friendly town counts not one but several fantastic Christmas markets, including one especially reserved for children, one dedicated to Christmas trees, and other focused on local handicraft and artisanal decorations.
 While many tourists never make it to this humble Alsatian town, it’s simply one of the most beautiful places to enjoy an end-of year getaway in France.